 “You know very well,” he responds.

 It was definitely repartee from the 1930s.
 I glance around and see the normal pictures of grandkids.
 Casper points out Jack’s picture, looking very young, with his older brothers.
 I jump up so I can see them better.
-Jack comes over and explains he was just a kid in these pictures.
+Jack comes over and explains he was just a kid in those pictures.
 He is so cute, making faces at his serious older siblings.
 Casper is making the same faces at Jack.
 Jack shows me more recent formal photos.
 He’s really handsome.

 “Did you see Jack’s picture in the Herald today” I ask.